The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Garden House, Tiny House, Holiday Home | Usable without connection to the sewerage system: Easy installation, allows use with the comfort of a conventional toilet and a home-like feeling. |

-Installation of a dry composting toilet
+Installation of a composting toilet

-In general, the installation of a dry composting toilet always depends on the choice of location.
+In general, the installation of a composting toilet always depends on the choice of location.
 In a Tiny House, for example, you have enough space to install the toilet in the bathroom.
 If it's a fixed Tiny House and not a mobile one, you don't need to anchor the toilet firmly in the ground because your house doesn't move.

-In this case, a level floor is sufficient to set up and use the dry composting toilet.
+In this case, a level floor is sufficient to set up and use the composting toilet.
 Of course, things are different in a campervan or motorhome.
-Here it is important that the dry composting toilet has a good, secure stand and is mounted in such a way that it does not sway or slide while driving.
+Here it is important that the composting toilet has a good, secure stand and is mounted in such a way that it does not sway or slide while driving.

 Many models can either be connected directly to the floor with the body or can be firmly integrated into the vehicle via a mounting plate.
-In a car or off-roader, the dry composting toilet should be positioned so that it is not thrown through the vehicle during emergency braking.
+In a car or off-roader, the composting toilet should be positioned so that it is not thrown through the vehicle during emergency braking.
 The boot or footwell are good places for your toilet.

 Connection to the ventilation